 Some years into Fredericks' artistic career, he completed a Master of Art, followed by a Master of Fine Arts at the College of Fine Arts, University of New South Wales.
 The subject of his MFA was the 'Salt' Project, specifically examining the concepts of space and place within the context of landscape.

-Since the completion of Salt in 2010, Fredericks has embarked on a major new project on the Greenland Icecap.
-Now in its fourth year, the project is situated on the vast 'inland ice', and has included a double-crossing of the icecap by dogsled and a number of weeks spent living in a hole in the ice.
-Recently the project expanded to include the architecture of an abandoned cold war missile detection station, set alone in the seemingly infinite sea of ice.
-ABC1 television commissioned a documentary on the project, which has recently been completed and will screen later in 2013.
-The photographic project is on-going.
+Since the completion of Salt in 2010, Fredericks embarked on a major project on the Greenland Icecap in 2013.
+Situated on the vast 'inland ice', this included a double-crossing of the icecap by dogsled and a number of weeks spent living in a hole in the ice for Fredericks.
+The project expanded to include the architecture of an abandoned cold war missile detection station, set alone in the seemingly infinite sea of ice.
+ABC1 television commissioned a documentary on the project.

 While the Greenland project was underway, Fredericks also completed a project titled Hector (affectionately named rhyming slang - 'Hector the Convector'), a series of photographs of the earth's largest thunderstorms, which occur daily during the tropical 'build-up' over the Tiwi Islands in Northern Australia.
 As with Fredericks' other projects, the storms were captured over a flat, featureless horizon.
 The repetitiveness of the horizon line connects the intensely visual and dramatic thunderstorms to Fredericks' other projects - which at first glance, sit in stark contrast to the minimal imagery of the salt flats and the icecap.
 Each thunderstorm is presented isolated from a traditional landscape scene, set within a serial framework that subtly moves the images beyond their literal subject matter.